raghavendrabalgi/multi_cloud_cli/README.md

 		2019-05-03 11:50:10 08-86-pxyz
 		2019-03-13 05:46:09 abcd-new

-5. To run aliyun cli commands create below environment variable with your account keys.
+5. To run aliyun cli commands create below environment variable with your account keys.You can have these env varibales in `~/.bash_profile` or ` ~/.bashrc` to have it permanently and available anytime.

 		export ALI_ACCESS_KEY="<abcd>"
 		export ALI_ACCESS_SECRET="<xyz>"